-At present, the Wenzhou Municipal Government has jurisdiction over Lucheng District (1), Longwan District (2) and Ouhai District (3), three districts in the city’s urban area, Yueqing City (5) and Rui’an City (4), two county-level cities, as well as Yongjia County (7), Dongtou County (6), Pingyang County (8), Cangnan County (9), Wencheng County (10) and Taishun County (11), six counties in the suburban area.
-The government administers 60 sub-districts, 64 townships, 6 townlets, 5,403 village committees and 687 neighborhood committees.
+At present, the Wenzhou Municipal Government has jurisdiction over Lucheng District (1), Longwan District (2) and Ouhai District (3) and Dongtou District (6), four districts in the city’s urban area, Yueqing City (5) and Rui’an City (4), two county-level cities, as well as Yongjia County (7), Pingyang County (8), Cangnan County (9), Wencheng County (10) and Taishun County (11), five counties in the rural area.
+The government administers 67 sub-districts, 77 townships, 15 townlets, 5,405 village committees, 152 neighborhood committees and 229 urban communities.
 Lucheng District, the downtown area of Wenzhou, is also the seat of the Wenzhou Municipal Government.

-The Han Chinese constitute around 97% of the total population in Wenzhou.
+The population of the Han Chinese accounts for around 97% of the total population in Wenzhou.
 Meanwhile, there are different ethnical minority groups living in Wenzhou, which take up approximately 3%.
 Among them, She minority, Shangjia minority, Miao minority, Dong minority, Buyi minority and Hui minority are six biggest ethnical groups living in Wenzhou, whose population exceeds 10,000 respectively.

 The She people are Wenzhou’s major ethnical minority group, who have lived in this area for centuries.
-With a total population of more than 80,000, they largely distribute in Wencheng County, Taishun County, Pingyang County and Cangnan County.
+With a total population of more than 80,000, most of them live in Wencheng County, Taishun County, Pingyang County and Cangnan County.
 These minorities’ long history, unique language, and splendid culture make Wenzhou’s local culture more colorful and diverse.

 Located on the coastlines of the East China Sea in the southeastern Zhejiang Province, the city of Wenzhou borders Fujian Province on the south, Lishui City on the west and Taizhou City on the north.
-Wenzhou has a total land area of 11,784 square kilometers and a total maritime space of 11,000 square kilometers.
-The urban area of Wenzhou takes up 1,187 square kilometers, including Lucheng District, Longwan District and Ouhai District.
+Wenzhou has a total land area of 12,065 square kilometers and a total maritime space of 11,000 square kilometers.
+The urban area of Wenzhou takes up 1,310 square kilometers, including Lucheng District, Longwan District, Ouhai District and Dontou District.

 The terrain of Wenzhou slopes from the southwest to the northeast with Donggong Mountains, Kuocang Mountains and Yandang Mountains stretching around.
 The Baiyun Peak, rising 1,611 meters high in Taishun County, is the highest in Wenzhou.
 On the east of Wenzhou lies plains with different rivers crisscrossing.
 There are more than 150 rivers in Wenzhou, including Ou River, Aojiang River and Feiyun River.
 As a coastal city, Wenzhou owns a total coastline of 355 kilometers with 436 islands, offering abundant marine resources and making some natural seaports in Dongtou County and Yueqing City.